Contact us today

-A general liability policy will also pay for medical expenses for injuries sustained by nonemployees.
+A general liability insurance policy in Michigan will also pay for medical expenses for injuries sustained by nonemployees.
 Medical expenses for smaller medical claims can be paid without legal action which results in prompt settlement since no litigation is involved.

 General Liability Exclusions